 Rev. Dr. Angela Johnson, D.Min

 Rev. Dr. Angela Johnson is the Pastor of the Grace Hope Presbyterian Church at 702 E. Breckinridge St. in the historic Smoketown Community of Louisville.
-Grace Hope will celebrate its 123rd church anniversary in April 2021, and is the oldest African-American Presbyterian Church (USA) in Louisville.
+Grace Hope celebrated its 124th church anniversary on Palm Sunday 2022, and is the oldest African-American Presbyterian Church (USA) in Louisville.

 Dr. Johnson is a May 2020 graduate of Louisville Presbyterian Theological Seminary with a Doctorate of Ministry degree.
 She earned a Master of Divinity degree in December 2013, and a Certificate in Black Church Studies in May 2014 from Louisville Seminary.

 Dr. Johnson is past Moderator of the Mid-KY Presbytery of the Presbyterian Church (USA).
 She is the President of the Louisville Area Chapter of the National Black Presbyterian Caucus, and is an adjunct professor at Louisville Presbyterian Theological Seminary.

 Dr. Johnson also serves on the Pastoral Advisory Committee of the Clinical Pastoral Education Dept. of Baptist Healthcare Louisville, and is Co-President of CLOUT (Citizens of Louisville Organized and United Together).